When you're just starting on a low-carb or keto diet, one of the foods you might miss the most is bread.

 - Nutty: The macadamia pecan nut butter is a key ingredient in this recipe, giving it a nutty, delicious flavor that practically melts in your mouth.

-- So satisfying: Not only do the fats from macadamia nut butter, eggs, and butter keep you satiated for hours, but this fat bread recipe sorta makes you feel like you're cheating on your low-carb diet... but you're not.
+- So satisfying: Not only do the fats from macadamia nut butter, eggs, and butter keep you satiated for hours, but this fat bread recipe makes you feel like you're cheating on your low-carb diet... even though you're not.

 Following a ketogenic diet may mean lowering your carbohydrate intake, but it does not mean you can’t have [some] bread.